Italian Hot Chocolate (Thick and Rich!)

 Do you want to up your hot chocolate game?
 This Italian-style hot chocolate recipe makes an insanely thick and rich drink.
 It’s an indulgent pleasure to drink this stuff out of a mug (or eat straight with a spoon).

 The mix for Italian hot chocolate has just the right amount of sweetness, along with a little cocoa and a lot more chocolate.
-The consistency is plush and velvety, like a creamy, drinkable chocolate ganache or a pourable chocolate pudding.
+The consistency is plush and velvety, like a creamy, drinkable thick chocolate ganache or a pourable chocolate pudding.

 Although there will always be a place for everyday mini marshmallow-strewn powdered hot cocoa mix, this decadently smooth confection is a thousand times more luxe.
 It’s perfect to make as a special treat!